Stories

 José Rivera believes that it is through newcomers’ feelings of community that successful settlement is achieved.
 People find and make new community connections in some unusual places.

 José Rivera was born in Colombia and came to Canada as a refugee in 2002.
-He is now Executive Director of the Refugee and Immigrant Advisory Council of Newfoundland and Labrador and lives in St. John’s.
+He is now executive director of the Refugee and Immigrant Advisory Council of Newfoundland and Labrador and lives in St. John’s.

 Community Religion History Government Multiculturalism Trade Immigration Spanish Language Latin American Culture